 ― max buzzword (Shakey Mo Collier), Tuesday, 7 February 2012 22:22 (nine years ago) link

 Beeps is about to hit 5 y/o in early March.
 She is potty trained but if she is doing something she likes ie watching a tv show she likes or drawing, she will just pee in her pants.
 I know this is not a medical issue.
 I also know you shouldnt punish children for not using the potty because they end up setting cats on fire and eventually morph into serial killers.
 Anyway, we've talked to her about it.
 Ive even told her that when she starts kindergarten in august she will get lunch detention for peeing her pants (fact btw).
 Ive also pointed out that its getting to the stage where everyone ij her class is fully potty trained and if she is still peeing her pants she'll become known as the girl who smells like pee for years to come.
 None of this has had an effect.
 Now we are seriously considering time outs.
 Is this and my previous attempts at shame going to fuck her up?
 Anyone else been in this situation?

-― Analyzing metrics on my cheapness and whorishness (sunny successor), Saturday, 11 February 2012 14:24 (four years ago) Permalink
+― Analyzing metrics on my cheapness and whorishness (sunny successor), Saturday, 11 February 2012 14:24 (nine years ago) link

 Time-outs would be legit and not an overreaction imho.
 We always tried to make it more of a business transaction than a shaming though.
 "You owe me 15 minutes in time-out, payable immediately.
 Sorry, no appeal."
 Take the drama out of it and they'll be less likely to turn into pet torturers or whatever.

 ― Steamtable Willie (WmC), Saturday, 11 February 2012 16:59 (nine years ago) link

 or make her sit on the toilet every 1/2 hr - she will maybe realize she prefers the alternative?